-Material Material Category Sub- section
+Material Category Code Sub- section

-Metal I
+Metal 500000

 A. Steel for solids, filled or discharged by gravity 11A

 for solids, filled or discharged under pressure 21A

 for liquids 31A

 B. Aluminium for solids, filled or discharged by gravity 11B

-for solids, filled or discharged under pressure 21B 6.5.3.1
+for solids, filled or discharged under pressure 21B 6.5.5.1

 for liquids 31B

-N. Other than steel or for solids, filled or discharged by gravity 11N
+N. Other than for solids, filled or discharged by gravity 11N

-aluminium for solids, filled or discharged under pressure 21N
+steel or aluminium 21N

 for liquids 31N

-Flexible • l.
+Flexible · • •

 H. Plastics woven plastics without coating or liner 13H1

 woven plastics, coated 13H2

 woven plastics with liner 13H3

 woven plastics, coated and with liner 13H4

 plastics film 13H5

-L. Textile without coating or liner 13L1 6.5.3.2
+L. Textile without coating or liner 13L1 6.5.5.2

 coated 13L2

 with liner 13L3

 coated and with liner 13L4

 M. Paper multiwall 13M1

-• multiwall, water resistant 13M2
+multiwall, water resistant 13M2

-H. Rigid plastics for solids, filled or discharged by gravity, fitted with 11H1
+H. Rigid plastics for solids, filled or discharged by gravity, fitted with structural equipment 11H1

-structural equipment

 for solids, filled or discharged by gravity, freestanding 11H2

-for solids, filled or discharged under pressure, fitted with 21H1 6.5.3.3
+for solids, filled or discharged under pressure, fitted with structural equipment 21H1 6.5.5.3

-structural equipment

 for solids, filled or discharged under pressure, freestanding 21H2

 for liquids, fitted with structural equipment 31H1

 for liquids, freestanding 31H2

 Material Category Code Sub- section HZ.
-Composite with plastics inner for solids, filled or discharged by gravity, with rigid plastics inner receptacle 11HZ1 receptacle ^a for solids, filled or discharged by gravity, with flexible plastics inner receptacle 11HZ2 for solids, filled or discharged under pressure, with rigid plastics inner receptacle 21HZ1 6.5.3.4 for solids, filled or discharged under pressure, with flexible plastics inner receptacle 21HZ2 for liquids, with rigid plastics inner receptacle 31HZ1 for liquids, with flexible plastics inner receptacle 31HZ2 G. Fibreboard for solids, filled or discharged by gravity 11G 6.5.3.5 Wooden C. Natural wood for solids, filled or discharged by gravity with inner liner 11C D. Plywood for solids, filled or discharged by gravity, with inner liner 11D 6.5.3.6 F. Reconstituted wood for solids, filled or discharged by gravity, with inner liner 11F
+Composite with plastics inner for solids, filled or discharged by gravity, with rigid plastics inner receptacle 11HZ1 receptacle ^a for solids, filled or discharged by gravity, with flexible plastics inner receptacle 11HZ2 for solids, filled or discharged under pressure, with rigid plastics inner receptacle 21HZ1 6.5.5.4 for solids, filled or discharged under pressure, with flexible plastics inner receptacle 21HZ2 for liquids, with rigid plastics inner receptacle 31HZ1 for liquids, with flexible plastics inner receptacle 31HZ2 G. Fibreboard for solids, filled or discharged by gravity 11G 6.5.5.5 Wo ooden C. Natural wood for solids, filled or discharged by gravity with inner liner 11C D. Plywood for solids, filled or discharged by gravity, with inner liner 11D 6.5.5.6 F. Reconstituted wood for solids, filled or discharged by gravity, with inner liner 11F

-The code shall be completed by replacing the letter Z by a capital letter in accordance with 6.5.1.4.1 (b) to indicate the nature of the material used for the outer casing.
+^a The code shall be completed by replacing the letter Z by a capital letter in accordance with 6.5.1.4.1 (b) to indicate the nature of the material used for the outer casing.

 6.5.1.4.4 The letter "W" may follow the IBC code.
-The letter "W" signifies that the IBC, although of the same type indicated by the code, is manufactured to a specification different from those in 6.5.3 and is considered equivalent in accordance with the requirements in 6.5.1.1.2.
+The letter "W" signifies that the IBC, although of the same type indicated by the code, is manufactured to a specification different from those in 6.5.5 and is considered equivalent in accordance with the requirements in 6.5.1.1.2.